Dexa Scan Test, Book Bone Density Test in Australia Today

 The body composition analysis in the report will include your BMI (Body Mass Index), total body fat percentage, and an estimate of VAT (Visceral Adipose Tissue).
 It's important to review the results of your DEXA scan with your referring doctor to fully understand your bone health and body composition.

-What do I do If I have low bone density?
+What do I do if I have low bone density?

-If you have below average bone density, your referring doctor will suggest treatments to help keep your bones strong, including:
+If you have below-average bone density, your referring doctor will suggest treatments to help keep your bones strong, including:

 - Exercising more often: Regular physical activity strengthens your bones.
 Walking, yoga and strength training are great ways to stay active and prevent bone loss.